RimpaDas11/Creative-Showcase/creative-showcase/README.md

 * `/dashboard` – User Dashboard (Image Upload & Gallery)
 * `/profile/:username` – Public User Profile

----

-## Live Demo / Hosted Link

-⚠️ **Hosted deployment is not available** due to environment and server limitations (file uploads and backend dependencies).
+## Deployment Status

+Due to backend limitations (Express server with file uploads using Multer), the application is not deployed to a live hosting platform.

-📹 **Instead, a complete live demo video has been recorded**, showing:
+A complete live demo video has been recorded demonstrating all features:

-* User registration & login
+- User registration and login
-* Image upload
+- Image upload
-* Gallery display
-* Profile view
+- Dashboard
+- Public gallery
-* Logout flow
+- Logout functionality

+The frontend includes a Vercel configuration (`vercel.json`) for SPA routing, but deployment was not performed.

+The project can be fully executed locally using the Installation & Execution steps.

 **Demo Video Link:**
 `<PASTE YOUR GOOGLE DRIVE / YOUTUBE / ONEDRIVE VIDEO LINK HERE>`

----

 ## Notes for Reviewer